weiweihuanghuang/GaugeTool/README.md

 ### Usage Instructions

 1. Open a glyph in Edit View.
+2. Enter your font's measurements in the Dimensions palette, for 'O', 'n' and 'o'.
+Also enter a value in the Notes parameter for backup dimensions.
-2. Use C or Shift+C to toggle the tool.
+3. Use C or Shift+C to toggle the tool.

 ### Installation